Chinese Almond Cookies are great to make for the Chinese New Year and other Chinese holidays. It’s very easy! Here’s the recipe…

 5. Gently press down on each ball with a glass cup or the palm of your hand.
 They should each be about 1/3 inch (.85 cm) thick.

 6. Gently press an almond or an almond slice into each cookie.

 7. Mix together the egg yolk and a teaspoon of milk.
 Brush the mixture over each cookie.

 8. Place in oven and cook for 12 – 14 minutes until golden brown.

 10. Store in a tin.
 Tins keep cookies fresh longer.

 This article was posted on Monday, February 4th, 2019 at 2:43 am and is filed under China, Chinese Cuisine, Chinese New Year, Chinese New Year Recipes, Cookies, Countries & Cultures, Cuisine, Desserts, Holiday Recipes, Holidays Around the World, Hong Kong, Mama Lisa, Recipe for Chinese Almond Cookies, Recipes of the World, Taiwan, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply